Interfaith Encounter Association

 The Interfaith Encounter Association (IEA) is an Israeli-based non-profit organization founded and directed by Yehuda Stolov.
 Its primary purpose is to foster dialogue between different religious groups within the Holy Land (specifically Jews, Muslims, Christians, Druze and Baháʼís).
 This is done on a grassroots level throughout Israel and the Palestinian Territories.

 History

-Founded in the summer of 2001 nine months after the beginning of the Second Intifada the newly formed IEA set itself to the task of building and strengthening a grassroots interfaith movement for peace, justice, and sustainability in the Holy Land and in the Middle East.
+Founded in the summer of 2001 ten months after the beginning of the Second Intifada the newly formed IEA set itself to the task of building and strengthening a grassroots interfaith movement for peace, justice, and sustainability in the Holy Land and in the Middle East.
 Envisioning a society in which the "otherness" of "the other" is not only accepted, but truly understood and respected, the IEA dedicated itself to promoting real coexistence and human peace in the Middle East through cross-cultural study and inter-religious dialogue.

-The IEA was launched in October 2001 with the following principles and goals:
+The IEA was launched in July 2001 with the following principles and goals: